fricas/fricas/src/doc/sphinx/source/install.rst

 testing.
 Also CMU CL seem to have problems on some machines.
 By default FriCAS tries to use SBCL, since it is fast and reliable.
-On 64-bit AMD64 on average SBCL is the fastest one (9 times faster than CLISP), Clozure CL the second (about 1.5 times slower than SBCL), than GCL and ECL (about 3 times slower than SBCL) and CLISP is the slowest one.
-Note: very old versions of ECL were much (about 4 times) slower, you should use reasonably new version if you care about speed.
+On 64-bit AMD64 on average SBCL is the fastest one (9 times faster than CLISP), Clozure CL and GCL the second (about 3 times slower than SBCL), then ECL (about 7 times slower than SBCL) and CLISP is the slowest one.
+Note: very old versions of ECL were much (about 4 times) slower, versions from about 7-10 years ago gave best performance and newest ECL versions are progressively slower.

 Some computation work much faster on 64-bit machines, especially when using SBCL.